Intervention (international law)

 Intervention, in terms of international law, is the term for the use of force by one country or sovereign state in the internal or external affairs of another.
-In most cases, intervention is considered to be an unlawful act but some interventions may be considered lawful.
+With regard to the use of force, Article 2(4) of the United Nations (UN) Charter provides: "All Members shall refrain in their international relations from the threat or use of force against the territorial integrity or political independence of any state, or in any other manner inconsistent with the Purposes of the United Nations."
+Nevertheless, international law recognises three exceptions to this general prohibition: (1) intervention upon the request of a legitimate government; (2) intervention authorised by the United Nations Security Council (UNSC), as stipulated in Article 42 of the UN Charter; and (3) the inherent right of individual or collective self-defence, as outlined in Article 51 of the Charter.
+Consequently, any other use of force or form of intervention is, under international law, considered unlawful.

 Definitions

-L. F. L. Oppenheim defines intervention as a forcible or dictorial interference by a State in the affairs of another State calculated to impose certain conduct or consequences on that other State.
+L. F. L. Oppenheim defines intervention as a forcible or dictorial interference by a state in the affairs of another state calculated to impose certain conduct or consequences on that other state.

 Intervention by invitation or on request

-When a State interferes in the political affairs of another State by invitation, or on request, it can not be considered as an unlawful act.
-Interference of a State can never be unlawful if it is for the sake of humanity.
-It is necessary that the two States agree on the matter of intervention through a treaty.
+When a state interferes in the political affairs of another state by invitation, or on request, it can not be considered as an unlawful act.
+Interference of a state can never be unlawful if it is for the sake of humanity.
+It is necessary that the two states agree on the matter of intervention through a treaty.
 A request for assistance is not an unlawful act.
-As for the invitation part, this needs to come from the State itself.
+As for the invitation part, this needs to come from the state itself.
 It must come from the highest available governmental authority, it must be provided free from pressure, and it must be issued prior to the use of force.
 The ensuing use of force must remain within the limits of the invitation.

 Intervention by invitation (IbI) may or may not involve combat; an example of the latter might involve only power projection.
 The ICJ declared in a 1986 judgment on Nicaragua that IbI from a lawful government is lawful while IbI from rebels groups is unlawful.
 Some cases of intervention by invitation documented since the millennium are: